cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Also, authenticated key-exchange protocols generate keys that need to be uniquely and verifiably bound to a pair of identities.
-In the case of OPAQUE, those identities correspond to idU and IdS.
+In the case of OPAQUE, those identities correspond to idU and idS.
 Thus, it is essential for the parties to agree on such identities, including an agreed bit representation of these identities as needed.

 Applications may have different policies about how and when identities are determined.
-A natural approach is to tie idU to the identity the server uses to fetch envU (hence determined during password registration) and to tie IdS to the server identity used by the client to initiate an offline password registration or online authenticated key exchange session.
-IdS and idU can also be part of envU or be tied to the parties' public keys.
+A natural approach is to tie idU to the identity the server uses to fetch envU (hence determined during password registration) and to tie idS to the server identity used by the client to initiate an offline password registration or online authenticated key exchange session. idS and idU can also be part of envU or be tied to the parties' public keys.
 In principle, it is possible that identities change across different sessions as long as there is a policy that can establish if the identity is acceptable or not to the peer.
 However, we note that the